 Her other beverage of choice is celery juice.
 "Celery juice is so incredibly good for your body but it’s actually for your liver and it’s a great cleanse first thing in the morning," Michele explained.
 "I’ve seen it improve my digestion so much, so that’s another little trick that I’ve been doing in the morning as well."

 This is another wellness trend that's actually worth the hype.
 "It has the power to starve viruses, mold, yeast, and unproductive bacteria that are present in the body and then flush their toxic debris from the gut," shares Christine Bullock, a fitness and lifestyle expert, the co-creator of Kayo Body, and the creator of Evolution 20 Super Shred.
 "These toxins are the root cause of inflammation, so ridding the body of these has the power to improve the elasticity of your skin, your digestion, mental acuity, immune system, and physical energy."
-Click here to read more about incorporating celery juice into a wellness routine.

 Other than that, Michele isn't into fad diets or extreme restriction.
 "Every single thing that I put into my body is to nourish and fuel my body," she says.
 "I’ve always felt that food is fuel so what you’re eating is going to help your body.
 So I don’t eat junk food, I don’t eat processed food.
 I keep only fresh and healthy ingredients in my home so I can feel my absolute best."